text in italic“Half of marketers have more digital content than they can effectively manage.”

-That was just one of the concerning conclusions drawn by a Spring 2015 survey from Accenture Interactive.
+That was just one of the concerning conclusions drawn by a survey from Accenture Interactive.
 Not to be deterred, however, most marketing teams chose to tighten up administration rather than scale back production.
-More than 75% of both B2B and B2C companies reported plans to create more content in 2016.
+More than 75% of both B2B and B2C companies reported plans to create more content in the following years.

 As a result, many content creators are outlining prolific plans:

-Coordinating this volume and variety of content will be a tall task for even the most meticulous marketers in 2017.
+Coordinating this volume and variety of content will be a tall task for even the most meticulous marketers.
 But for those adding a multilingual component to their already multichannel strategies, a special set of scalability questions will come into play.

 Bending and Breaking